The greatest record company in the world in terms of its artist history.

 I could break the song in the UK if the girls came over to London and

 flights and hotels with a warning that I must deliver!!
-Deliver?
-Even

-to the Soul Mafia.
 Later Sylvia Rhone flew myself and Sue Jeoffroy, my

 very able partner, out to LA for The 1990 Soul Train Awards as a massive

-I continued breaking records that year for the US Atlantic company with Family Stand's - Ghetto Heaven remixed by Jazzie B and Nellie Hooper plus Ten City - Whatever Makes You Happy, The Jungle Brothers "What You Waitin For", Ultra Nate, The DOC "Portrait Of A Masterpiece" and A Way Of LIfe "Tripping On Your Love" but I was seeing very clearly that the UK company didn't care much for black music, despite Sue and I having the Top 3 positions in the UK dance chart for the first time ever, so we quit the company and headed West to join Universal/Polygram.
+I continued breaking records that year for the US Atlantic company with Family Stand's "Ghetto Heaven" remixed by Jazzie B & Nellie Hooper plus Ten City "Whatever Makes You Happy", The Jungle Brothers "What You Waitin For", Ultra Nate "Its Over Now", The DOC "Portrait Of A Masterpiece" and A Way Of LIfe "Tripping On Your Love" but I was seeing very clearly that the UK company didn't care much for Soul or Dance music even though one week my office enjoyed a UK music industry first by holding the Top 3 positions in the UK dance chart in Record Mirror and in DJ Mag..

 I remained friends with Byron

-Stingely from Ten City out of Chicago and signed him to the Manifesto label with more big success for us both.
+Stingily from Ten City out of Chicago and signed him to the Manifesto label with more big success for us both.
 I loved what

 Atlantic Records represented to the music business on the whole.
 Its quite possibly

-the greatest ever record label for its diversity.
+the greatest record label ever for its diversity.
 Motown is obviously

 up there but in terms of sheer across the board success with Jazz, R